Lightstreamer/Lightstreamer-kafka-connector/README.md

 ## Quick Start

-To showcase the functioning of the Lighstreamer Kafka Connector, the [`examples/quickstart`](examples/quickstart/) folder hosts all the required stuff to quickly set up a slightly modified version of the well-known [Stock List](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript?tab=readme-ov-file#basic-stock-list-demo---html-client) demo, which displays real-time market data received from Lightstreamer Server.
+To rapidly showcase the functioning of the Lighstreamer Kafka Connector, the [`examples/quickstart`](examples/quickstart/) folder hosts all the stuff required to set up a quickstart app to display real-time market data received from Lightstreamer Server.
+The app is a modified version of the [Stock List](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript?tab=readme-ov-file#basic-stock-list-demo---html-client) demo.

 ![quick-start-diagram](quickstart-diagram.png)

 As you can see from the diagram above, in this variant the stream of simulated market events is injected from Kafka to the web client through the Ligthstreamer Kafka Connector.

-To provide a complete application stack, the demo is based on _Docker Compose_.
+To provide a complete stack, the app is based on _Docker Compose_.
 The [Docker Compose file](examples/quickstart/docker-compose.yaml) comprises the following services:

 1. A Kafka broker, based on the [Confluent Local Docker Image](confluentinc/confluent-local:latest).
 2. Lighstreamer Server with Kafka Connector, based on the [Lightstreamer Kafka Connector Docker image example](examples/docker-image/)
 3. The web client, mounted on the Lightreamer service.
-4. A native Kafka Producer, based on the provided [Dockerfile.producer](examples/quickstart/Dockerfile.producer) file and [kafka-connector-sample](kafka-connector-samples/) submodule of the project root.
+4. A native Kafka Producer, based on the provided [Dockerfile.producer](examples/quickstart/Dockerfile.producer) file and [kafka-connector-samples](kafka-connector-samples/) submodule of the project root.

+### Run

-To run the demo:
+To run the app:

-1. Make sure you have Docker Compose and Java 17 (or later) installed on your local machine.
+1. Make sure you have Docker, Docker Compose, and Java 17 (or later) installed on your local machine.
-2. From the [`examples/quickstart`](examples/quickstart/) folder, run the following command
+2. From the [`examples/quickstart`](examples/quickstart/) folder, run the command:

    ```sh
    ./launch_quickstart.sh
    ```

-3. Point your browser to [http://localhost:8080](http://localhost:8080).
+3. Once all containers are ready, point your browser to [http://localhost:8080/QuickStart](http://localhost:8080/QuickStart).

+   After a few moments, the user interface starts displaying the real-time stock data.

 4. To shutdown Docker Compose and clean up all temporary resources: